Skip page header and navigation

 George Dallas

-George is a Visiting Lecturer at Bayes (formerly Cass) Business School, University of London, where he teaches MSc and executive education courses in corporate governance.
-He also is a member of the Advisory Council of the Corporate Governance Institute of the Frankfurt School of Finance.
-In addition, George works as an independent advisor; past projects include an assignment for the World Bank to develop a stewardship code in Kenya, a study of European Union corporate governance policy on behalf of the CFA Institute and teaching executive education courses in governance at Kings College London and the London Stock Exchange Academy.
+From 2014-2019, George was a Visiting Lecturer at Bayes (formerly Cass) Business School, University of London, where he taught MSc and executive education courses in corporate governance.
+In addition, George works as an independent advisor; past projects include an assignment for the World Bank to develop a stewardship code in Kenya, a study of European Union corporate governance policy on behalf of the CFA Institute and teaching executive education courses in governance at the London Stock Exchange Academy.
 He is former Chair of Orlando Chamber Choir, a London-based registered charity.

-Previously, George served as Director of Corporate Governance at F&C Investments (now BMO Global Asset Management) in London, where he led F&C’s global policies relating to corporate governance, including proxy voting and engagement matters.
+Previously, George served as Director of Corporate Governance at F&C Investments (now part of Columbia Threadneedle Asset Management) in London, where he led F&C’s global policies relating to corporate governance, including proxy voting and engagement matters.
 He represented F&C in several professional organisations, including the Investment Committee of the Association of British Insurers and the Corporate Governance Committee of the Institute of Chartered Accountants of England and Wales.

 Prior to joining F&C George was a Managing Director at Standard & Poor’s, where he held a range of managerial and analytical roles in New York and London over a 24-year period, including as region head of Standard & Poor’s European credit rating operations, head of its London office, global head of emerging markets and as global practice leader of S&P’s governance services unit.
 He served on the boards of S&P affiliates in France and Spain.
 George began his career in corporate banking at Wells Fargo Bank.